davidrapan/ha-solcast/README.md

 ## Basic HA Automation to manual config Solcast API data:
-Create a new HA automation and setup your prefered triggers to manually poll for new data
+Create a new HA automation and setup your prefered triggers to manually poll for new data This is an example.. create your own to your own needs
 ```alias: Solcast_update
 description: New API call Solcast
 trigger: